mabhi1/safehouse/README.md

 ## Safe House

-This is a full stack application built using Next.js, TailwindCSS, MongoDB, and Firebase.
+This is a full stack application built using Next.js, TailwindCSS, Prisma, MongoDB, and Firebase.
 Users can store their passwords, notes, documents, and events.
 All the confidential data is protected

 ## Getting Started